Nice model: Solar System features

 Running dynamical models of the Solar System with different initial conditions for the simulated length of the history of the Solar System produce various distributions of minor bodies in the Solar System.
 In order to explain the wide variety of object families in their respective observed abundances, a wide range of initial conditions for the solar system are necessary.
-This diversity in initial conditions renders then the model unpractical and suspect, because there can only be one realization of the early Solar System: that realization should explain all the families of minor bodies in their observed abundancees.
+This diversity in initial conditions renders the model inpractical and suspect, because there can only be one realization of the early Solar System: that realization should explain all the families of minor bodies in their observed abundances.

-Proving of a model of the evolution of the early Solar System is difficult, since the evolution cannot be directly observed.
+Proving a model of the evolution of the early Solar System is difficult, since the evolution cannot be directly observed.
 However, the success of any dynamical model can be judged by comparing the population predictions from the simulations to astronomical observations of these populations.
 At the present time, there is no satisfactory computer model that explains the current Solar System's architecture.